Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)

 Advanced age and heart disease — Thyroid hormone makes the heart work a bit harder.
 Therefore, a clinician may opt for more conservative T4 treatment in older adults and in people with coronary artery disease.

 Pregnancy — Women often need higher doses of T4 during pregnancy.
-Testing is usually recommended every four weeks, beginning after conception.
-Once the optimal T4 dose is established, testing is usually repeated at least once per trimester.
-After delivery, the woman's dose of T4 will need to be adjusted again.
+Testing is usually recommended every four weeks, beginning after conception, until levels are stable, then once each trimester.
+After delivery, the woman's dose of T4 will need to be adjusted again, usually returning to the pre-pregnancy dose.

 WHERE TO GET MORE INFORMATION